 \begin{thm} Let $\A$ be a parity automaton.
 We can build in \PTIME a \Buchi automaton $\B$ recognizing $\L(\A)$, such that $\B$ is $\omega$-explorable if and only if $\A$ is $\omega$-explorable. \end{thm} \begin{proof} Intuitively, the idea is to build an automaton that will make a case disjunction over the different even parities $l$ of $\A$, and will ensure that the run never encounters any priority $>l$ after some time.
 This is a classical way to turn a parity automaton into a \Buchi one.
 We just need to ensure that the non-determinism introduced in this construction preserve $\omega$-explorability.

 Let us first describe formally the construction.
 We define, for $l$ even parity of $\A$, a copy $\A_{l}$ of $\A$ where all transitions of priority $<l$ become non-\Buchi transitions, all transitions of priority $l$ become \Buchi transitions, and all transitions of priority $>l$ are rerouted towards a rejecting sink state $\bot$.
-The automaton $\A_{l}$ recognizes the language of words of $\L(\A)$ which can be accepted in $\A$ with infinitely many priorities $l$ and never encounter any priority $>l$.\\ We define $\A'$ as the copy of $\A$ where the rank of all transitions is changed to $1$ (i.e. non-\Buchi).
+The automaton $\A_{l}$ recognizes the language of words of $\L(\A)$ which can be accepted in $\A$ with infinitely many priorities $l$ and never encounter any priority $>l$.\\ We define $\A'$ as a copy of $\A$ where the rank of all transitions is changed to $1$ (i.e. non-\Buchi).

-The automaton $\B$ will simply be the union of $\A'$ all the $\A_{l}$: the run starts in $\A'$, then can non-deterministically jump to any $\A_{l}$ at any time, keeping the local state coherent.
+The automaton $\B$ will simply be the union of $\A'$ and of all the $\A_{l}$: the run starts in $\A'$, then can non-deterministically jump to any $\A_{l}$ at any time, keeping the local state coherent.
 The transitions of $\B$ are those of $\A',\A_l$, plus transition of the form $p'\trans{a}q_l$ with $p'\in \A'$ and $q_l\in \A_l$ for some $l$, corresponding to a transition $p\trans{a}q$ in the original automaton $\A$, regardless of priorities.
-See Figure \ref{fig:omBuchi} for an illustration.

 It is clear that $L(\B)=L(\A)$: an accepting run in $\B$ must jump to some $\A_l$ at some point, and from there witness that the word is accepted in $\A$ with priority $l$.
 Conversely, a $l$-accepting run in $\A$ can be simulated in $\B$ by jumping to the corresponding $\A_l$ after the last priority $>l$ is encountered.\\